StartSteps-Digital-Education-GmbH/Course-Navigator/Curriculum/05. Full-Stack TypeScript Development/NEWS_APP/12_NEWS_Tests_list.md

 2. Test all default behaviors (e.g., fallback to defaults when parameters are missing).
 3. Simulate success and failure scenarios, especially for external API interactions.
 (MOCK TEST)
 4. Cover authorization-specific endpoints with token validation.
-5. Handle edge cases like empty results, invalid inputs, or API unavailability.
+5. Handle edge cases like empty results, invalid inputs, or API unavailability. (may need to mock some of the cases)